FerranVGithub/ItemFramer/README.md

        ![image](https://github.com/user-attachments/assets/875b2657-c7dc-4702-a1e4-30e9cda8bff6)

-     * Usage:
+## Patchnotes:
+  * V1.1.0: You can now left click on an item frame with the *ItemFramer* item to lock the item frame.
+This makes it so that you cannot rotate the item or take out the item out of the item frame until you unlock it again

-       Simply right click on any item frame that has an item in it with the custom ItemFramer stick ^ to make the item frame turn invisible
+  * V1.0.0: First release, you can right click on any item frame that has an item in it with the custom *ItemFramer* item to make the item frame invisible

 ## Setting it up: